-Joydeep Ray is the Founder and Managing Director of onEnergy, an independent provider of comprehensive, innovative, energy efficient engineering solution for different facilities.
-His mission is being the single point of accountability for the customer.
-Today we got chance interview with him & let’s know more about him & his exponential journey; How a middle class boy struggled in Mumbai & grab his dream.
+Joydeep Ray is the Founder and Managing Director of onEnergy, an independent provider of comprehensive, innovative, energy-efficient engineering solutions for different facilities.
+His mission is to be the single point of accountability for the customer.
+Today we got a chance to interview him & let’s know more about him & his exponential journey; How a middle-class boy struggled in Mumbai & grabbed his dream.

 Excerpts from our exclusive interview with him:

 Q1) How did the idea for your business/startup come about?

 I belong to a middle class also from a tier-4 city.
 My father was also an insurance agent.
 So being from a middle-class family I always knew the value of an opportunity.
 So getting an admission in a Pvt.
 Engineering college & spending a lac rupees for same is a big opportunity for me.
 As I said a single opportunity is a dam imp & a big thing for me.
 So I proved myself on that and secured a campus placement job and landed in Mumbai with a new opportunity once again.

 However, the job was not that high paid job & 2 out of 15 people who were selected for the job joined, and I was one of them.
 This was the first time from a small town I came to a metro city, and it was a new life for me all new people around me a city with a new language.
 With a salary of 7500, I survived in Mumbai until a decently paid job after 1.5Yrs.
 I remember a lot of people said and laughed and said in this salary one can not even survive by eating “vada pav” and You are taking this job.
 Still, I accepted this job and struggled for 1.5years to prove to myself and others that there is nothing bigger than your willpower, not even your problem.